We offer the following clinics:

 - Minor Illnesses and Ailments

 - Minor Surgery

 Asthma is caused by inflammation of the airways.
 These are the small tubes, called bronchi, which carry air in and out of the lungs.
 If you have asthma, the bronchi will be inflamed and more sensitive than normal.

-Please make it clear to our Telephone Triage Administrators that you are asthmatic when you phone.
+Please make it clear to our Patient Support Team that you are asthmatic when you phone.

 Our practice nurses have specialist asthma qualifications.
 They run clinics in order that asthma may be assessed, advice offered, queries answered and the correct treatment ensured.